victorrentea/clean-architecture/adr/adr-007-use-cased-optimized-query.md

 ## Status
 Accepted
-(Note: can be `Superseded` by a later ADR)
+(Training Note: can be `Superseded` by a later ADR)

 ## Context
 We are using an ORM (Hibernate/JPA).

-Fetching a JPA @Entity from DB can be expensive, as by default, JPA loads all its fields and all @ManyToOne/@OneToOne links, which adds unnecessary columns, JOINs and sometimes even additional SELECT queries.
+Fetching a JPA @Entity from DB can be expensive, as by default, JPA eager loads all its fields and all @ManyToOne/@OneToOne links, which adds unnecessary columns, JOINs and sometimes even additional SELECT queries.